sacgov/personal-website/_posts/2021-10-21-learning-how-to-learn.md

 * Feelings
 * Reaction to other people's words

 We need to change our response to these cues.
-Do not eat that favorite snack as you by it on the way back home.
+Do not eat that favorite snack as you buy it on the way back home.
 Altering the habit drastically requires a lot of willpower and not recommended.
 We may feel like we have a lot of willpower.
 Even if that is the case it is still beneficial to use it sparingly.
 Rewire the brain to slowly alter the behavior.
 As we get better, the activity starts getting better.

 _Time after time, those who are committed to maintaining healthy leisure time along with their hard work, outperform those who doggedly pursue an endless treadmill_.